yutinghuang0413/academicpages/_pages/cv.md

 Service and leadership
 ======
-* I am an organizer of algebraic geometry student seminar (BAGELS) at the University of Utah.
+* I am the organizer of algebraic geometry student seminar (BAGELS) at the University of Utah.
 Please Click "BAGEL 2023 Fall" to see upcoming talks.